 At the start of the pandemic they developed an online Coronavirus hub and resources to help people look after themselves and others.
 At the peak of the first lockdown this Coronavirus hub was viewed over 140,000 times.
 Between March and August 2020 their social media channels (Facebook, Twitter, Instagram, Linked In) were viewed over 57 million times.
 The Samaritans run 200+ branches in the UK and Ireland with 20,000 volunteers.
-During these lockdowns there can be no face-to-face support and instead they take a call every seven seconds.
-Covid-19 is the main concern in one in four of these calls.
+During these lockdowns there can be no face-to-face support.
+Samaritans takes a call for help every seven seconds.
+At the time of writing, Covid-19 is the main concern in one in four of these calls.
 Half relate to mental health and half talk of loneliness and isolation.
 38% describe problems in the family that are exacerbated by lockdowns while 8% referred to financial problems.
 There are many newly unemployed and people are struggling to access benefits.

-They have focused on those people at the highest risk.
 Through primary research they have developed new insights.
 The three main groups of concern identified in this research are middle aged men, young people who self-harm and those with existing mental health issues.
 The highest risk demographic is among less well-off middle-aged men.
 They are concerned about keeping their families safe (especially older relatives), being able to provide for them and relationship breakdown.
 Those who lived away from family or didn’t have access to their children reported missing that contact.
-As for young persons who self-harm, much of this is caused by widespread suicide and self-harm content on Instagram and Facebook.
+There are increasing concerns for young people who self- harm too.
+Samaritans’ report, Pushed from pillar to post: Improving the availability and quality of support after self-harm in England,

 The helpline is seen as a form of social contact in many cases.
 Each week the Samaritans are taking more calls than in the same week in 2019.
 People who are worried about Covid-19 find it difficult to access mental health support or social and community support.
 Young people are less able to cope with the restrictions that are placed on them and the limitations of access to their peer group.
 They feel trapped, cooped up in their bedrooms and have feelings of negativity and uncertainty about the future.
 Many have developed feelings of hopelessness, caused by problems in education or employment and their concerns are not going away.
 There has been a 35% increase in emails from men, particularly the less well-off middle-aged group.
 They have no one to talk to and don’t feel they can talk to their friends.
 They lack support from their families and don’t want to be a burden on anyone.
 There has been a 20% increase in calls from this group complaining of loneliness and isolation, financial problems and loss of employment.

-Back in May I published a blog describing the work that colleagues of mine in my Past Masters’ Association and I have been doing with the Samaritans.
+Back in May I published a blog describing the work that colleagues of mine in my Past Masters’ Association and I have been doing with the Samaritans to support them.
 At the end of the blog I wrote “I think in the current crisis the Samaritans will be busier than ever.”
 I then wrote “So if you are minded so to do please visit https://www.justgiving.com/fundraising/David-Pearson70

 Your donations will be most welcome but will be anonymous.”
 And I do so again.